Australasian Fungi Conservation Group

 Providing informed comment on government conservation and biodiversity policies and strategies

 Facilitating peer/expert review by mycologists of fungal threat assessments

 Holding training workshops on threat status assessment

 A Google Group has been set up for the subcommittee to facilitate discussion.
 If you wish to participate in the Group discussion, please contact: firstname.lastname@example.org

 Red-Listing of Australasian Fungi

-Two Australasian fungi have been recently included on the IUCN Red List of rare and endangered species.
+In 2015 the first Australasian fungus was included on the IUCN Red List of Threatened Species.
 Claustula fischeri is a rare fungus that has only been documented at a few locations in Tasmania and New Zealand.
 It is a very unusual fungus consisting of a white egg-shaped fruiting body initially covered by a purplish outer layer.
 Unusually for a stinkhorn, the spore mass is devoid of smell.
-For more details on its IUCN red-listing see http://www.iucnredlist.org/details/75720773/0).
+For more details on its IUCN red-listing see http://www.iucnredlist.org/details/75720773/0.

-A second listed fungus is Boletopsis nothofagi, a recently described species from New Zealand.
+A second fungus was added in 2016.
+Boletopsis nothofagi was described from New Zealand in only 2021.
 It is a quite large fungus with a grey cap and stipe (see below), which bruise black.
 It has white pores, looks like a bolete and is only known from two sites in New Zealand: one near Wellington, the other in Nelson Lakes National Park in the South Island.
 Its closest relatives are all in the northern hemisphere and some are on European Red Lists.
-For more details on its IUCN red-listing see http://www.iucnredlist.org/details/80188388/0
+For more details on its IUCN red-listing see http://www.iucnredlist.org/details/80188388/0.

 Upper figure, upper surface of Claustula fischeri.
 Lower figure, Section through the fruit body of C. fischeri. showing the spore mass.
 Pictures courtesy of Genevieve Gates and Michael Pilkington.